wlads/reefpoints/source/posts/2014-10-30-motivation-vs-discipline.md

 There is a saying *"it takes 3 weeks for a new behavior to become habit"*.
 If you haven't heard that before that's OK because it isn't true.
-According to research it acturally takes [on average 66 days of continual behavior to form a habit](http://www.huffingtonpost.com/james-clear/forming-new-habits_b_5104807.html).
+According to research it actually takes [on average 66 days of continual behavior to form a habit](http://www.huffingtonpost.com/james-clear/forming-new-habits_b_5104807.html).
 So ask yourself this.
 Can you use the same motivation for 66 days in a row?
-If not do have that many different forms of motivation to form this new habit over this period of time?
+If not do you have that many different forms of motivation to form this new habit over this period of time?
 I don't think many of us do.
 Focus on being disciplined.